A-DellN/transfer-huawei-notes-to-a-non-huawei-phone/README.md

 - Once decrypted the backup go to *output_folder/data/data* you should find a file with name **Memo.db** open it with [DB Browser for SQLite](https://sqlitebrowser.org/) or any other db viewer.
 -In DB Browser for SQLite go to *Browse Data* and choose the table *comhuaweiproviderNotePadbackupnote_items_new_tb* or *comhuaweiproviderNotePadbackupnote_items_tb*.
 -Now select and copy all the elements of **content** column and save them in .txt file (call it notes.txt).
--Ensure that all the notes begin with "Text|" and not "Bullet|" or other similar things, if not you can delete these lines (importatnt to work with the script made otherwise you can edit it to consider other note types)
+-Ensure that all the notes begin with "Text|" and not "Bullet|" or other similar things, if not you can delete these lines (important to work with the script made otherwise you can edit it to consider other note types)
 -Select and copy all the elements of **created** column and save them in another .txt file (call it created.txt).
 -Seleect and copy all the elements of **modified** column and save them in a .txt file (call it modified.txt).